sorbet/sorbet/website/docs/class-of.md

 we’re using `Class` instead of `T.class_of(...)`, Sorbet has no way to know what the instance type created by `x.new` will be (it could be anything), so it treats the type as `Object`, causing `some_instance_method` to not be found.

-But if this tradeoff is okay, both the top-level call site and the call to `x.some_class_method` now typecheck successfully.
+However, both the top-level call site to `example3` and the call to `x.some_class_method` now typecheck successfully.
+In cases where we don't actually need to use instance methods from `MyInterface`, this may be an acceptable workaround.

 > A future feature of Sorbet might be able to improve this workaround.
 See
 > https://github.com/sorbet/sorbet/issues/62.